elhigu/canvas-image-tiles/README.md

 ## Compatibility notes
 On OSX Safari sampling tiles from over 100M pixel images pauses every now and then.
 Timeline doesn't show any apparent reason why that is happening.

-On iOs fails silently if image is too big for mobile browser.
-Havent connected to debugger to see if there could be something to do to fix it...
+On iOS fails silently if image is too big for mobile browser.
+Haven't connected to debugger to see if there could be something to do to fix it...

 On IE really big images didn't work perfectly some not enough storage error occured.